JodySheng/ios_CapstoneProject/readme.md

 ### 2. Screen Archetypes

 Books screen
-* Users can see a list of books from a subject
+* Users can see a list of books
 * Users can click a book and see that book's detail

 Book Detail screen